Dad, Give Me a Break: How to Travel to The Alps With a Baby

-Dad, give me a break – you can’t expect me to go to the Alps at four weeks old!
+Dad, give me a break – you can’t expect me to go on a ski break to the Alps at four weeks old!

 Hardcore fans of the Momentum Blog will remember that back in 2011, I set out to discover if driving to the Alps with a three month old baby was a viable option compared to taking a commercial flight.

 But my family has grown since then.
 Emma is now two, and with Emilia (11) and new arrival Max (four weeks old), it was going to be a bit trickier this time out.

 The stakes couldn’t have been any higher.
 My 50th birthday party, like my 30th and 40th birthdays before it, was set to take place at the Maison Vieille refuge in Courmayeur, at an altitude of 2000m.
 You probably think I’m mad, and even more so when you consider that it would be a black tie event, at night, and accessible only by snowmobile and pistebashers.